Sharing how we travelled to Europe on a budget and my tips for you!

 I definitely realize that we were lucky here.
 We did this trip now because we’re young and healthy and there was nothing holding us back home.

-I will say this: We won’t be doing any other big trip this year.
+I will say this: We won’t be doing any other big trips for a few years.
 We’re back to working hard so that we can hopefully travel again in a few years.

 Did we go over our budget?